 Cast bronze wall plate depicting an Australian Light Horse Trooper with three horses.
-A memorial to approximately 140,000 horses (only one of which was allowed back into Australia) that served in the Desert Campaign in World War One.
+A memorial to approximately 140,000 horses, only one of which was allowed back into Australia, that served in the Desert Campaign in the First World War.

 Erected by members of The Desert Mounted Corps and friends to the Gallant Horses who carried them over Sinai Desert into Palestine 1915 - 1918

 They suffered wounds thirst, hunger and weariness..
 Almost beyond endurance but never failed.
 They did not come home.
 We will never forget them

 This memorial was unveiled on Anzac Day, April 25, 1950, by Lady Chauvel, whose husband General Sir Harry Chauvel, C.C.M.G., K.C.B. commanded the Desert Mounted Corps.

 This plaque was unveiled by Her Excellency Professor Marie Bashir AC CVO Governor of New South Wales Wednesday 31 October 2007 at 4.30pm.

 Commemorating the 90th Anniversary of the Charge at Beersheba which took place at 4.30pm on Wednesday 31 October 1917.
 Success of the charge led to an early conclusion of the desert campaign in the Middle East in World War I. In memory of the gallant men and horses of the 4th and 12th Light Horse Regiments that took part in the charge and those that made the supreme sacrifice.
 In the presence of Dr Richard Chauvel, Grandson of General Sir Harry Chauvel GCMG KCB Commander of the Desert Mounted Corps who ordered the charge, members of the Chauvel family, serving and former members of the pre World War II Light Horse, Royal Australian Armoured Corps, Australian Defence Force and friends.